-People are complaining that a forthcoming Toronto condo isn't big enough
+People are complaining that a forthcoming Toronto condo isn't big enough for once

 While people in Toronto are usually happy to bemoan the never-ending construction of new condo towers all over the city — often on the grounds of beloved institutions or historic buildings — there is one new proposal that has residents angry for an entirely different reason than usual.

 It is true that a proposal for a four-storey residential building at 693-695 Ossington, at Bloor, has gotten its fair share of backlash from locals who would prefer it doesn't come to fruition, due to the fact that it will "tower over the existing two and three storey dwellings in the neighbourhood."

 But, even more prevalent is the backlash to that backlash, with many residents saying that the building is too small, if anything, given the city's dire need for more housing — especially affordable housing, dedicated rental housing and housing that fills the void of the "missing middle" between single-family homes and highrises.

 Toronto: Proposal for a four-storey apartment building, 100m from a subway entrance on an arterial road, and the neighbours are furious.
 “Tower,” “neighbourhood character,” etc. 50 years of NIMBY local politics need to be undone. pic.twitter.com/yNyAhjQnmj— Alex Bozikovic (@alexbozikovic) September 23, 2022

 No less than a dozen residents have submitted letters of objection to the project (per a tweet from writer and traffic planner Daniel Reynolds) with worries that the low-rise would block out sunlight, impact backyard privacy and contribute to increased density that some feel the neighbourhood cannot handle.

 "If approved, this may promote further such developments," one person added in their public missive.